 Dark clouds above threatened rain as the ferry set off but we left these behind and enjoyed the bright weather that had been forecast - even if it was a trifle windier.

-I stayed on the main deck for the return trip.
+I stayed on the lower deck for the return trip.
 Almost half an hour out from Stornoway I spotted my only Manx shearwater of the day, and then a very distant skua behind us - which I think is an Arctic skua.

 A welcome sighting as they've been absent lately, was that of a white-tailed sea eagle on the ridge of Priest Island - which almost immediately took flight.

-A distant splash seen several times behind the ferry was possibly a dolphin rather than a whale's blow; it might even have been a gannet - except that I don't remember seeing any gannets around at the time.
+A distant splash seen several times behind the ferry was possibly a dolphin leaping rather than a whale's blow; it might even have been a gannet - except that I don't remember seeing any gannets around at the time.